-It was reported that honey inhibited the growth of three species of the Leishmania parasite 369 Honey extract exhibited anthelmintic activity 294 Pakistan honey was found to exibit antiparasitic activity against the model nematode Caenorhabditis elegans 47
+It was reported that honey inhibited the growth of three species of the Leishmania parasite Honey extract exhibited anthelmintic activity Pakistan honey was found to exibit antiparasitic activity against the model nematode Caenorhabditis elegans

-Neamticidal activity of honey against the model nematode Caenorhabditis elegans is reported306
+Neamticidal activity of honey against the model nematode Caenorhabditis elegans is reported

 Honey has fungicide activity, but not many funghi species have been tested.
 It has antifungal activity against dermatophytes, that can cause human mycoses (Tinea).
 Such mycoses is a common disease in humans.
-Honey has been shown to have a fungicide activity against dermatopytes from the genera Epidermophyton, Microsporum and Thrichophyton, all species that can affect humans 254.
+Honey has been shown to have a fungicide activity against dermatopytes from the genera Epidermophyton, Microsporum and Thrichophyton, all species that can affect humans .

 Recently honey samples from different floral sources were evaluated for their ability to inhibit the growth of 40 yeast strains (Candida albicans, C. krusei, C. glabrata and Trichosoporon spp.).
-Rhododendron and multifloral honeys have generally more inhibitory effect than eucalyptus and orange honeys $(P < 0.05)^{198}$.
-Different unifloral honey from Slovakia also showed antifungal activity against Penicillium crustosum, P. expansum, P. griseofulvum, P. raistrickii and P. verrucosum, mostly at concentration higher than $10\%^{183}$.
+Rhododendron and multifloral honeys have generally more inhibitory effect than eucalyptus and orange honeys $(P < 0.05)^{200}$ .
+Different unifloral honey from Slovakia also showed antifungal activity against Penicillium crustosum, P. expansum, P. griseofulvum, P. raistrickii and P. verrucosum, mostly at concentration higher than $10\%^{186}$ .
 Further studies are now required to demonstrate if this antifungal activity has any clinical application.

-A mixture of honey and yoghurt was successfully tested to control vulvovvaginal candidasis of pregnant women2
+A mixture of honey and yoghurt was successfully tested to control vulvovvaginal candidasis of pregnant women

-The fungicide effect of honey against Candida albicans is due to the effect of honey flavonoids 90.
-On the other hand bacteria strain BH072 with a antifungal peptide was isolated in honey 370
+The fungicide effect of honey against Candida albicans is due to the effect of honey flavonoids .
+The fungicide effect of honey against Candida albicans is due to the effect of honey flavonoids .
+On the other hand bacteria strain BH072 with a antifungal peptide was isolated in honey

-Different Iranian honeys have antifungal activity Candida, Aspergillus Species and Trichophyton Rubrum188
+Different Iranian honeys have antifungal activity Candida, Aspergillus Species and Trichophyton Rubrum

 Invasive aspergillosis has become an increasing problem in immunocompromised patients in recent years.
 Due to increased antimicrobial resistance, natural agents with medicinal and immunomodulatory effects have gained more attention.
-Aspergilus infected mice fed with honey have a longer survival than controls271
+Aspergilus infected mice fed with honey have a longer survival than controls

-Why is honey so successful in antivirulence therapy?
+Why is honey successful in antivirulence therapy?